Skip to Main Content

 Chief Executive Officer, Good Samaritan Regional Medical Center

-Hennum joined Samaritan in August 2020 after leading multiple “neighborhood (micro) hospitals” in Southern Nevada with Dignity Health as well as multiple health facilities with MultiCare in the Puget Sound region.
-A Portland native, she began her career with Providence Health & Services and held leadership roles with health care organization in central and Southern California prior to joining Dignity.
+Hennum joined Samaritan in August 2020 after leading multiple small hospitals in southern Nevada with Dignity Health as well as multiple health facilities with MultiCare in Washington.
+A Portland native, she began her career with Providence Health & Services and held leadership roles with health care organizations in central and Southern California prior to joining Dignity Health.

 Tyler Jacobsen, JD

-Vice President & General Counsel, Samaritan Health Services
+Vice President & Chief Legal Officer, Samaritan Health Services

-Jacobsen has served as Samaritan Health Services vice president and general counsel since 2014.
+Jacobsen has served as Samaritan’s vice president and chief legal officer since 2014.
 In this role, he provides guidance on all aspects of health care law with a focus on regulatory matters and strategic and transactional projects, including affiliations, joint ventures and physician alignment initiatives.
 His responsibilities extend to the oversight, growth and development of several important areas of the organization, including legal services and corporate governance.

-He earned a bachelor’s degree from Hastings College and a juris doctorate from Willamette University College of Law in Salem, Ore.
+He earned a bachelor’s degree from Hastings College and a juris doctorate from Willamette University College of Law in Salem, Oregon.

 Kelley Kaiser, MPH

-Kaiser serves as the senior vice president chief administrative officer for Samaritan Health Services.
-In this position, she focuses on aligning the various aspects of the system to ensure they are working together to meet the needs of the communities it serves.
-She does this through oversight of various corporate areas including, Foundations, Government Affairs, Wellness, Planning and Strategy.
+Kaiser serves as the senior vice president and chief administrative officer for Samaritan Health Services.
+In this position, she leads the diversity, equity and inclusion and well-being strategies for the organization and focuses on aligning the various corporate functions of the system to meet the needs of the communities it serves.

 Kaiser joined Samaritan Health Services in 1995 focusing on provider relations for InterCommunity Health Network.
-In 1999, she was named CEO of InterCommunity Health Network and in 2005 was named CEO of Samaritan Health Plans.
-In addition, she has had executive responsibility for various Samaritan physician groups over the years.
+In 1999, she was named CEO of InterCommunity Health Network and then CEO of Samaritan Health Plans in 2005.
+She has also had executive responsibility for various Samaritan physician groups over the years.

-Kaiser is the past chair of the Corvallis Chamber of Commerce and currently serves on the Chamber’s Business Advocacy Committee.
-She is a past board member of the Rotary Club of Corvallis and serves on the Oregon State Credit Union Board of Directors.
-She is also a member of the Oregon Health Leadership Council in addition to serving as a member of the OSU College of Public Health and Human Sciences Community Advisory Council.
-Kaiser was named Junior First Citizen in 2008 for her contributions to the community.
+Kaiser is the past chair of the Corvallis Chamber of Commerce and served on the Chamber’s Business Advocacy Committee.
+She is a past board member of the Rotary Club of Corvallis and serves on the Oregon State Credit Union board of directors, of which she is currently the chair.
+She is also a member of the Oregon Health Leadership Council and serves on its Health Information Technology Commons governance board.
+Kaiser also sits on the Mid-Valley STEM-CTE Hub board.
+Kaiser was named Junior First Citizen in 2008 by the Corvallis Chamber of Commerce for her contributions to the community.

 Dan Keteri, RN